mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 reduction = delayed(reduction)
 ```

-Now we just call our Python code from before.
-However now rather than run
+Now we just call our normal Python for-loopy code from before.
+However now
-immediately on our single processor we capture a computational graph that can
+rather than run immediately our functions capture a computational graph that
-be run elsewhere.
+can be run elsewhere.

 ```python
 filenames = ['mydata-%d.dat' % i for i in range(100)]